pmzarate/ATX-Poop-Map/README.md

 # ATX-Poop-Map
-clients can log in and report incidents of poop in ATX.
-Once location is geolocated, the map will mark a poop icon
+clients can log in and report incidents of human poop left in ATX public areas.
+Once location is geolocated, the map will mark a poop icon, which will include date/time and any additional comments User would like to leave.
+Users will also be able to report any leftover poop from our precious pooches!
+There is a field for rating public restrooms and dog parks noting location/date/time, as well as any additional comments.